ravicious/taggie/README.md

 3. You edit the tags, save the file and exit the editor.
 4. Taggie updates the tags according to your changes.

+## Rationale

+From time to time I download a release from Bandcamp where the tags are messed up, especially when we're talking about compilation albums from various artists.
+[MusicBrainz Picard](https://picard.musicbrainz.org/) doesn't help there if the release is fresh.

+It's easy enough to modify the album or album artist tags in iTunes because it's setting one value for all tracks.
+However, sometimes there's more you need to change: the "title" tag is in the format "[title] - [artist]" or each title contains some junk that you want to remove.

+This requires some text processing capabilities, and—if you're a developer—what's better for text processing than your favorite text editor?

 ## Supported audio formats and tags

 Taggie edits tags through [TagLib](https://taglib.org/), so it aims to support whatever TagLib